BISHAL-SAIKIA/Interactive-Netflix-Analysis-Dashboard/README.md

 ✅ User Authentication
 New users can register with:

-Name
+  -Name

-Email
+  -Email

-One-Time Password (OTP) sent to their email
+  -One-Time Password (OTP) sent to their email

 Existing users can log in using their email address.